 4. Check the statute of limitations

 Creditors have a certain time frame, called the statute of limitations, to legally collect debt from you.
 Check your state and local laws for the specific type of debt.
+Reach out to a lawyer if you’re unsure or need clarity.
 If this time frame has passed, your creditor might not be allowed to collect money from your bank account.

 5. File bankruptcy

 You may be able to recoup some or all of the money if you immediately file for bankruptcy.
-This option varies from state to state.
+This option varies from state to state and should be a last resort.
 If you are able to “exempt” those funds that were levied from your bank, the creditor could be forced to return the money to you.
 A bankruptcy attorney in your area will be able to tell you whether some, none or all of the funds could be returned after you file bankruptcy papers.

 6. Contest the lawsuit

 Contesting the lawsuit could be impossible, because the creditor’s judgment could be too old to contest.
 However, if you were not properly served, you could have the judgment set aside.
-This can be done without an attorney, but it is a complicated process and will not ensure that the funds will be returned.
+This can be done without professional legal help, but it is a complicated process and will not ensure that the funds will be returned.
+Therefore, it’s a good idea to consult an attorney.

 7. Stop using your bank account